 It may not cross your mind that you’ll get hurt when you visit someone else’s property.
 Going to the grocery store or visiting a neighbor feels safe.
-You assume the property owner or manager keeps their place safe for themselves and visitors alike.
+You assume the property owner or manager keeps it safe for themselves and visitors alike.

 Our Charlotte premises liability attorneys understand North Carolina’s laws and how to make them work for you.
 When you hire us, we’ll investigate thoroughly and determine who caused your injury.
 If we find out the property owner was to blame, we’ll demand that their property liability insurer pays you full, fair damages.

-Call us at (704) 333-1000 if you sustained an injury on someone’s property to begin pursuing compensation.
+Call us at (704) 850-6832 if you sustained an injury on someone else’s property to begin pursuing compensation.
 We’ll review your case in a free consultation and determine what you’re owed.

 What is a Premises Liability?